nervosnetwork/docs/docs/tutorials/step10.md

 __Line 1__ - This defines a function that takes the hash of a transaction in hex format

 __Line 2__ - This uses the hash of the transaction in hex format to retrieve the transaction

+Now that you have been able to retrieve the hash of the transaction, let's get Alice's wallet to send you some tokens.